Decision Potential Surface: A Theoretical and Practical Approximation of Large Language Model Decision Boundary: Visualization Details

-While this paper primarily focuses on the error analysis of LLMs' decision boundary construction, our proposed $K$-DPS can also be used to intuitively visualize both the decision boundary and the decision potential surface of an LLM under a given input distribution, as detailed in this section.
+While this paper primarily focuses on the error analysis of LLM decision boundary construction, our proposed $K$-DPS can also be used to intuitively visualize both the decision boundary and the decision potential surface of an LLM under a given input distribution, as detailed in Section \ref{sec:impli}.
+In this section, we detail the settings and the visualization effectiveness.

 \textbf{Settings.} For visualization, we construct a low-dimensional representation of the original input distribution $\mathcal{D}'$, typically in two dimensions to facilitate human understanding.
 First, we extract the last hidden state of an input $\mathbf{x}$ from the LLM as the original embedding of the input point.
 Next, we apply UMAP with 100 neighbors and a minimum distance of 0.2 for dimensionality reduction.
 Finally, we normalize the reduced embeddings to the range $[0, 1]$ to construct the decision potential surface visualization.
 For interpolation, we evaluate nearest, linear, and cubic interpolation methods to approximate the $K$-DPS values on a mesh grid.